Rules for the Use of Boats at UW FHL

 2. A Level II check-out = use of the Labs’ four motorboats for research activities only.
 In order to be checked out at this level, users must have a WA State boater card or equivalent and be trained by a marine tech – either individually or in a group – including a knowledge-assessment quiz and a practical component operating at least one of the motorboats.
 These requirements may be waived by the marine tech if a boat user has already demonstrated experience and proficiency.

 3. A Level III check-out = use of the Labs’ motorboats as a tender to SCUBA divers.
-In order to be checked out at this level, users must receive some basic training in the use of oxygen for SCUBA emergencies and shadow the operation of a boat on a dive trip in addition to all the requirements described for Level II.
+In order to be checked out at this level, users must receive some basic training in the use of oxygen for SCUBA emergencies AND shadow the operation of a boat on a dive trip in addition to all the requirements described for Level II.
 This training can be done by the “lead” diver on a trip reviewing emergency equipment with the boat tender prior to their first dive trip.
 All the information on the “Level III boat tender to divers” form must be covered; this form must be signed and submitted to the boat safety officer prior to the first time the boat user tends divers.
 A scientific diver who has been certified for oxygen can be considered a Level III boat user once they have been checked out for motorboat use AND shadowed another tender on a dive trip.

 Rules for Rowboat Use